Midwives in northern Sierra Leone now have access to portable ultrasound technology, thanks to the Doctors for Development project.

-This is sadly not the experience for the vast majority of women in Bombali district, Sierra Leone.
+This is not the experience, however, for the vast majority of women in Bombali district, Sierra Leone.
 Just one single ultrasound machine exists in Makeni General Hospital, a facility serving an area of nearly 8,000 km2 that is home to well over half a million people.

-Most live in rural locations far from the hospital – probably relying on a basic health centre, which may still be hours away from home.
+Most live in rural locations far from the hospital, relying on a basic health centre, which may still be hours away from home.

 Making maternity care mobile

 Thankfully, things are changing.
-A VSO project has provided portable ultrasound machines, known as V-scans, for the very first time in northern Sierra Leone.
-Midwives have been trained to use the technology, and it’s allowing them to spot complications early, and crucially to refer expectant mothers to hospital to reach specialist care before it’s too late.
+The Doctors for Development project has provided portable ultrasound machines, known as V-scans, for the very first time in northern Sierra Leone.
+Midwives have been trained to use the technology, which is allowing them to spot complications early, and, crucially, to refer expectant mothers to hospital to reach specialist care - before it’s too late.